Odasnac/odasnac.github.io/content/en/posts/enrich.md

 ---
-title: The Art of Enrichment: A Dance Among Hues
+title: The Art of Enrichment
 date: 2024–03-2408:08:00+01:00
 weight: -240324
 draft: false